Skip to main content

 • PPT

-Click the section name to control whether only Users can delete their own files or if others in the workflow can do so as well.
+Click the section name to choose whether only users can delete their own files or if others in the workflow can delete them too.

-Set the section as mandatory to prevent users from completing the form until they upload a file.
+Set the section as mandatory if users must upload a file before submitting the form.

 Third-party comments

-Enables line manager's to request feedback from a third-party, for example, when a team member has worked closely with someone on a project.
+The Third‑party comments section lets line managers request feedback from someone outside the workflow, such as a colleague who worked with the user on a project.
 Only the line manager can view these comments and the section remains hidden from the user.

-📌 Note: Avoid using this section if using User then Complete workflow, as only line managers can request third-party comments.
+📌 Note: Avoid using this section with the User then Complete workflow, as only line managers can request third‑party comments.

 Sign-off

-This mandatory section adds automatically when creating the form, along with a standard section.
+This mandatory section is added automatically when you create a form, along with a standard Form section.

-After the user or line manager finishes all sections, they can submit the form.
-If any mandatory sections remain incomplete, the system highlights the missing parts and prevents submission.
-Once submitted, the form moves to the next stage in the prescribed workflow.
+After all sections are complete, the user or line manager can submit the form.
+If any mandatory fields are missing, the system highlights them and prevents submission.
+Once submitted, the form moves to the next workflow stage.

 Did this answer your question?